Leesa Mattress Review

 It comes in a single medium firmness level, and is available for purchase online in the standard mattress sizes, all 10 inches in height.

-Leesa Mattress Pricing
+Leesa Mattress Pricing and Sizing

 The Leesa mattress is made to order in the standard adult mattress sizes, with the option of a standard four-stripe cover or a different vanity covers.
 Prices below are for the Classic Leesa cover (limited edition cover styles and pricing vary) as of September 2017: